huashengwang1989/photobook/README.md

 It is suggested to organise them ad-hocly, e.g. once a month, and proofreading yourself for the content to be included in README.md, instead of to have all to organise in one shot at the end of a year.

 For each activity's folder, it is required to have date information included in the folder name, or that folder shall be omitted.
 The date format can be `yyyy_mm_dd` as above, or alternatively, `yyyy-mm-dd` or `yyyymmdd`.
+For other parts in folder name, they are for your own reference only.
+Title will only be extracted from README.md h2 (##) line.

 For filenames of images, any name shall work (which the default filesnames from LittleLives are random strings).
 Howerver for activity, it is required to have a `README.md` for activity details and include it in the activity folder, so that program can display title, description etc. on the first page meta section.
 Filename must be `README.md`.